OnChainSurvivor/OnChainSurvivor/README.md

 Follow these steps to set up Onchain Survivor on your local machine:

 ### ⏱️Prerequisites⏱️
-- Currently tests should run in 4 years old hardware.
+- Currently it should run in 4 years old hardware.
 Optimization is always an ongoing process, so please be patient.

 ### 💿Installation💿
 - Download the client release and open index.html in your local server, or visit https://onchainsurvivor.pages.dev.